static-dev/spike-sass-example/readme.md

-# spike-sass-example
+# Spike Sass Example

-an example of how to use sass with a spike project
+An example of how to use sass with a spike project

 ## Setup